 Taking a checkpoint of the edge server impacts users as there is downtime for the duration of the checkpointing process.
-See Taking Checkpoints on Edge and Replica Servers for more.
 For that reason, best practice for checkpointing an Edge Server is to create a read-only replica of the Edge Server and checkpoint the read-only replica.
 If checkpointing the Edge Server directly, the process is the same as taking a scheduled checkpoint of a replica server, as described in Taking Checkpoints on Edge and Replica Servers.

 The Edge Server checkpoint contains the complete data for all of the Edge Server's database tables, and the Edge Server journals contain the transactional data for all updates that the Edge Server performs.
 Restoring an Edge Server is a completely standard process; simply restore the checkpoint and then replay any necessary journals.Offline Checkpointing an Edge Server